MichaJDev/NoConsoleSpam/README.md

   - Support for custom patterns via configuration
 - External JSON configuration file for easy customization
 - Individual error logging to separate files for better debugging
-- Customizable color schemes for console output and logs
 - Lightweight and efficient
 - Compatible with Minecraft 1.20.1